Skip to main content

 • Take short walks in your home.

-• Unless you have been given other instructions by your health care provider, shower daily and keep your incision area clean and dry.
+• Unless you have been given other instructions by your healthcare provider, shower daily and keep the cut area clean and dry.

 • Take medicine for pain.
 If you have questions, talk to your health care provider.

-• If you cannot look at your incision, have someone check it for you.
+• If you cannot see the cut, use a mirror or have someone check it for you.

 Going to the bathroom